How do I submit a claim?

 Who is this for?

-If you paid for your visit when you went to the doctor, and you think your plan covers that service, here's how to get reimbursed.
+If you paid for a health care service and you think your plan covers that service, here's how to get reimbursed.

 How it works

-A claim is a payment request for a health care service.
+A claim is a payment request for a health care service, such as a visit to your doctor, hospital or dentist, or if you buy prescription drugs.
 When you visit your doctor for a check-up, your doctor submits a claim to us to pay for the service.
 Once we receive the claim, we'll review your plan and determine if we cover the service.
-If we approve the claim, we'll pay your doctor.
+If we approve the claim, we'll pay for the health care service.